HomeLatest NewsGovTechWhatsApp moves Delhi High court to challenge new IT rules

 Register Now →

-The new rules, which were announced on February 25, require large social media platforms — defined as those with over 50 lakh users in the country — to follow additional due diligence, including the of a chief compliance officer, nodal contact person, and resident grievance officer.
+The new rules, which were announced on February 25, require large social media platforms — defined as those with over 50 lakh users in the country — to follow additional due diligence, including the appointment of a chief compliance officer, nodal contact person, and resident grievance officer.

 Non-compliance with new IT rules would strip the social media platforms of their intermediary status that provides them immunity from liabilities over any third-party data hosted by them.
 In other words, they could be liable for criminal action in case of complaints.